makamys/DTools/README.md

 * Automatically load a world after the game starts
 * Command to print info about block that is currently being aimed at
 * Dump Thaumcraft aspects of all items (requires [NHEI](https://github.com/GTNewHorizons/NotEnoughItems))
+* Show Thaumcraft aspects for all items without having to scan them if player is in creative mode
 * See the [Config](https://github.com/makamys/DTools/wiki/Config) page on the wiki for the full list.

 ## Usage